i05nagai/memorandum/language/english_speaking.md

         * We're taking on 50 new staff this year
         * We stopped to take on fuel
         * Gibson is taking on the post of vice president
+        * I took on many additional responsibilites over the years
 * consist
     * Substance can consist of fine gravel, aquarium sand or powdered lava
     * Later tombs here have no tumulus above but consist of a single room cut into the stone